cosnicolaou/pbzip2/README.md

 The scanner identifies blocks by searching for the magic numbers that denote the start of a block and the end of the file.
-Consequently it will be fooled if these 6 byte sequences occur in the compressed data but the probability of this happening is obviously very low and even if it were to happen the block decompressor would error out with a failed CRC check.
-This case could be handled by adding support for ignoring specific instances of the magic numbers, but for now, the assumption is made that this is rare enough to be safely ignored.
+Consequently it will be fooled if these 6 byte sequences occur in the compressed data but the probability of this happening is very low (P(a specific 6-byte sequence occurring randomly)), however, given enough data it will happen.
+Therefore the decompressor will attempt to merge blocks that fail to decompress, assuming that the original bzip block was split because of such a false positive.
+With this in place it will take two occurrences of the bzip2 block magic number occurring to break the decompressor.
+This boils down to the probability of a specific 6-byte sequence occurring randomly, twice, within about a MB of data.

 There are three components to this package:
 1. the scanner